edwardtanguay/mern-mongoose-book-crud-backend/README.md

 - delete the repository: `rm -rf .git`
 - create a new repository: `git init -b main`
 - install node modules: `npm i`
+- open project in editor e.g. `code .` (Visual Studio Code)

+## create database

+- create MongoDB database at your MongoDB Atlas called `bookapi`
+- create a collection in it called `books`
+- import the file `dev/books.json` into the collection `books`

 ## create .env file